Ellaermeg/Eliah-Masters/README.md

 ## Model Training and Evaluation

 ### MultiOutput classifiers
-Due to the multilabel nature of the problem (where a microorganism can exhibit multiple traits), MultiOutput Classifiers were used.
+Due to the multilabel nature of the problem (where a microorganism can exhibit multiple traits, without them being mutually exclusive), MultiOutput Classifiers were used.

 ### Cross-validation
 Cross-validation was employed to evaluate the performance of different classifiers, including RandomForest, SVC, LogisticRegression, and BernoulliNB, across various feature subsets.